Stable envelopes for slices of the affine Grassmannian: T -equivariant geometry

 This allows us to analyze the tangent space $T_p X$ by restricting to $\T$-weight subspaces of $\gK{t}$ (only these weights are present in $T_p \Gr^{\times(l+1)}$ and hence in $T_p X$).
-However it's more convenient to restrict to $\A$-weight subspaces, i.e. consider $\T$-weights which differ by a multiple of $\hbar$ simultaneously.
+However, it is more convenient to restrict to $\A$-weight subspaces, i.e. consider $\T$-weights which differ by a multiple of $\hbar$ simultaneously.

 More explicitly, we're interested in intersections

 \begin{proposition} $T_p X \cap \hK{t} = 0.$ \end{proposition} \begin{proof} Since $\Ad_{\Tfixed{\colambda}}$ for any cocharacter ${\colambda}$ acts trivially on $\hK{t}$, we have that